gbolo/linuxctl.com/content/post/syncthing-why-you-should-be-using-it.md

 ---

 Choosing a secure file syncing application has never been easier.
-After evaluating a variety of options such [Dropbox](https://www.dropbox.com), [OwnCloud](https://owncloud.org/), and [Seafile](https://www.seafile.com) for over 5 years, the journey is finally over.
+After evaluating a variety of options such [Dropbox](https://www.dropbox.com), [OwnCloud](https://owncloud.org/), and [Seafile](https://www.seafile.com) for **over 5 years**, the journey is finally over.
 I have found the best option - [Syncthing](https://syncthing.net).
 Let me explain why you should consider it.
 <!--more-->

 <!-- toc -->